garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

 Overview
 --------------------------------------------------------------------------------

-| A codelist is a pair of "Code values (Value) and their display names (Label)".
+| A codelist is a pair comprising of "Code values (Value) and their display names (Label)".

-| It is used as a mapping of code values with the labels to be displayed on screen such as selectbox.
+| It is used for mapping code values with the labels to be displayed on screen such as selectbox.

 |
 | Common library provides the following functionalities: